focs-lab/focs-lab.github.io/content/_index.md

           2. Fuzz testing for concurrent software
           3. Algorithmic foundations for analysis problems beyond sequential consistency (weak memory and message passing concurrency)

-        ### Projects
+        ### Reading Groups
-        We are currently working on implementing some of our proposed algorithms into ThreadSanitizer.
-You can follow the progress in our [blog](/blog).
+        We currently run a reading group on the [Lean theorem prover](https://lean-lang.org/), which is held once every week on Wednesday 1-2pm.
+You may contact [Richard](mailto:richardw@u.nus.edu) if you are interested to join.

         ### Sponsors/Grants
         Our work is/was supported by the following sponsors/grants:
           1. Singapore Ministry of Education (MoE) Academic Research Fund (AcRF) Tier 1 grant.
           2. National Research Foundation, Singapore, and Cyber Security Agency of Singapore under its National Cybersecurity R&D Programme (Fuzz Testing \<NRF-NCR25-Fuzz-0001\>).

-        ### Reading Groups
-        We currently run an [Advanced Automata Theory](https://www.mimuw.edu.pl/~bojan/paper/automata-toolbox-book) reading group once every 2 weeks.
-We meet on Wednesday 1-2pm at COM3 MR21.
-You may contact [Daniel](mailto:dws.lim@nus.edu.sg) if you are interested to join.

   # - block: markdown
   #   content: